 As a Recruiter, you are constantly searching for ways to speed up the hiring process.
 More Recruiters are turning to on-demand interviews to cut out wasted time with traditional interview scheduling and reviewing candidates one by one.

-On-demand interviews (also called asynchronous interviews or one-way interviews) allow a Recruiter to record their questions and send those questions directly to the candidate.
+On-demand interviews (also called asynchronous interviews or virtual interviews) allow a Recruiter to record their questions and send those questions directly to the candidate.
 Candidates then record their answers for the Recruiter to review at a time most convenient for them.
 On-demand interviews can be done with recorded videos or recorded audio.
 While asynchronous audio and video interview methods are similar, they do have distinct differences.

 To figure out which interview method is most efficient, employers first have to consider their time-to-hire and which steps take the longest.
 Employers can then prioritize which steps they need to speed up.
 Where are the biggest bottlenecks?
 Do you need a faster review time?
 Do you need a hiring tool made for high-volume recruiting?